 What we’re taking

-When we start hiring at HeyTaco!
-I know we’ll be taking at least 3 things we’ve learned from Upside:
+When hiring at HeyTaco I know we’ll take at least 3 things we’ve learned from Upside:

 - Put a lot of effort into figuring out what type of work environment we’d like to create and hire for cultural fit.